-|Cumin is pronounced "kuh-min" and is native to China, Egypt, India, Indonesia, the eastern Mediterranean, Syria and Turkey and today is also grown in Argentina, Iran, Mexico and the Middle East.
-In our ongoing effort to satisfy the most discerning home cooks and professional Chefs we have searched for the cumin with the highest oil content.
+|Cumin is pronounced "kuh-min" and is native to China, Egypt, India, Indonesia, the eastern Mediterranean, Syria and Turkey and today is also grown in Argentina, Iran and Mexico.
+In our ongoing effort to satisfy the most discerning home cooks, restaurant owners and Executive Chefs we've searched for the cumin with the highest oil content.
 Our dewhiskered whole cumin seed is grown in India.
 The scientific name for cumin is Cuminium cyminum.

-Cumin Seed's very distinctive flavor possesses an earthy, nutty, spicy taste with somewhat bitter undertones and a warm, penetrating aroma with hints of lemon.
-We recommend that it is used sparingly as it is quite potent.
-In our kitchen we typically prefer to use the whole Cumin Seed so that we can freshly grind it smaller quantities as needed for maximum flavor.
-But for convenience sake our ground cumin is an excellent choice.
+We often get the question "Is cumin spicy?".
+The answer is - yes it's spicy, but it doesn't have the same kind of spicy heat that chiles or even black pepper would have.
+In our kitchen, we typically prefer to use the whole Cumin Seed so that we can freshly grind it in smaller quantities as needed for maximum flavor.
+But for convenience sake, our ground cumin is an excellent choice.

 Cumin works well in combination with allspice, anise seed, brown mustard, cardamom, cinnamon, coriander, fennel, fenugreek, garlic, ginger, nutmeg, paprika, turmeric and yellow mustard.

 Some of our favorite recipes with Ground Cumin are Tortilla Soup, Sweet Chickpea Chili in Slow Cooker, Arroz Con Pollo and Cumin Seasoned Grilled Zucchini.

 What Spices Go with what Meat